billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Refers the time rate at which energy is emitted, transferred, or
       received; power is usually expressed in watts (joules per second) ({{?RFC7326}}).

+Energy Consumption:
+: It is used to describe the transformation of input energy into the functional unit and waste within telecommunication systems.

+Power Consumption:
+: The power consumed by a device needed to achieve an intended application performance.

 Energy Management:
 : Is a set of functions for measuring, modeling,
       planning, and optimizing networks to ensure that the network and